Feastio

 Silos Baking Co. bread basket

-Let's begin with the drinks, which include a variety of fresh juices, including a juice flight that gives you four options.
+Let's begin with the drinks, which include a variety of fresh juices, including a juice flight with four options.
+Lemonade, Alabama sweet tea, hot teas, and espresso drinks (hot or cold) are also available.

-They're $3.50 each, but I recommend the bread basket for $10, so you can sample an assortment.
+Since I didn't get to try the pastries at Silos Baking Co. on our previous Waco trip, I intended to order some at Magnolia Table.
+They're $3.50 each, but I recommend the bread basket for $10, which allows you to sample an assortment.
 A $4 butter flight also caught my eye; we ordered both.

 Pumpkin bread with chocolate chips